-This year, EFIC and IASP chose to concentrate on pain in the Most Vulnerable, which includes pain in order persons (including pain in dementia), infants and young children, individuals with cognitive impairments (non dementia-related) or psychiatric disorders, as well as survivors of torture.
+This year, EFIC and IASP chose to concentrate on pain in the Most Vulnerable, which includes pain in older persons (including pain in dementia), infants and young children, individuals with cognitive impairments (non dementia-related) or psychiatric disorders, as well as survivors of torture.

 Factsheets and resources are available on our website.
 European Policy and advocacy resources and national best practices on pain in the most vulnerable are displayed, as well as Global resources from Pain and Pain Report.
 You will also find this Year Factsheets prepared by top experts on various aspects of vulnerable populations, free to download.

 Stay tuned for more resources and initiative related to the year against pain in the Most Vulnerable.
 We will include selected article from the European Journal of Pain and will have dedicated sections at our EFIC congress in Valencia touching upon various related themes.